JoeWalters/salt-duplicity/README.rst

 ========

 This is a Salt_ formula for making a server backup itself using duplicity_.
+This script has been modified from the original to support multiple server configurations.
+This can be easily modified to for grains.
 Essentially it creates a ``custom_backup`` script which is similar to duplicity but which automatically passes several options to duplicity so that you don't need to specify them (backup location, gpg options, and so on).

-So, for example, to restore file ``/one/two/three``::
+So, for example, to restore file
+``/one/two/three``::

     custom_backup restore --file-to-restore=one/two/three one/two/three